kritpongt/notebook/note.md

     ah.id,
     sm.id WITH ROLLUP

-// Group the data by the sm.id column
+// Group the data by the `ah.id` and `sm.id` column
 // Calculate the sum of send_amount for each group at last row
-// In rollup where column group by(sm.id) will show as NULL
+// In rollup where column group by `sm.id` will show as NULL
 ```

 ### decorate the query group by with rollup